rmallikharjun/address-to-geolocation/README.md

+## Uploading with addresses and processing the Excel file and get lat lang values

-Clone this repo to your system.
+- Clone this repo to your system.

-Create a virtual environment and activate it.
+- Create a virtual environment and activate it.

-Install the dependencies using pip install -r requirement.txt.
+- Install the dependencies using `pip install -r requirement.txt`.

-Start the python server, python manage.py runserver.
+- Start the python server, `python manage.py runserver`.

-Go to localhost:8000 and upload the address-sample-data.xlsx file.
+- Go to `localhost:8000` and upload the `address-sample-data.xlsx` file.

-If your provided data is correct the download will happen with the following details
+- If your provided data is correct the download will happen with the following details

-Address
+	- Address
-Formatted address
+	- Formatted address
-Latitude
+	- Latitude
-Longitude
+	- Longitude